 Geographically the Capacity Building program is going locally in 4 countries and concentrating on regions in Bulgaria, Hungary, Poland and Romania.
 Within the countries, it focuses on regions with poor ”civic infrastructure”, where citizens’ participation is low.
 Poor civic infrastructure is characterized by the need of community spaces and by civil society actors lacking capacities to make the change they strive for. ”Civic literacy”, the understanding that citizens are active members of their communities and can contribute to positive change, is very low or missing in these regions.
 Usually such areas, so-called “civic deserts”, are outside of and far from capitals and urban centers and even the physical infrastructure there is poor.

 The program is co-developed and implemented with one partner in each country region.
 The local partners were identified as part of a context mapping process.

 In Bulgaria the Capacity Building Program was launched in July 2019.
-It is implemented by Sofia Platform.
+It is implemented by Sofia Platform Foundation.
 The focus is on developing the competences of those who care for their local communities and aim for a change, but need support in order to achieve that.

 Capacity Building Modules

-The Bulgarian Capacity building (CB) program is a pilot based on a preliminary mapping phase of needs of the civic sector outside big cities.
+The Bulgarian Capacity building (CB) program is a pilot based on a preliminary mapping phase of the needs of the civic sector outside big cities.
 It was kicked off in a milestone year for Bulgarian education and civil society – in 2020 civic education is being introduced as a separate subject in Bulgarian high schools.
 The Bulgarian part of the CB program differs from the ones launched in Hungary, Poland and Romania – while they aim to develop the capacities of teams of local organizations, the Bulgarian one puts individuals under the spotlight.